How to Get Medical Courier Contracts

 The fastest way to find openings.
 These platforms list both employee positions and independent contractor opportunities:

-- CouriGigs: Dedicated courier job board.
-We monitor companies daily and update 400+ real openings and contracts across the U.S.
+- CouriGigs: Dedicated courier job board with 400+ openings and contracts across the U.S. More focused than the big job boards.

 - Independent labs and reference labs: Ask for the logistics or courier manager.
-"Hi, I'm an independent medical courier in [city].
+Keep it simple: "Hi, I'm an independent medical courier in [city].
 I'm HIPAA certified and commercially insured.
 Do you use independent couriers for specimen pickups?"

-- Independent pharmacies: Many small pharmacies want to offer home delivery but can't afford a full-time driver.
-You solve that problem.
+- Independent pharmacies: A lot of small pharmacies want to offer home delivery but can't afford a full-time driver.
+You solve that problem for them.

 - Hospital supply chain departments: Larger hospitals have supply chain or logistics departments.
-Ask about courier vendor applications.
+Ask about their courier vendor application process.

 - DME companies: Google "durable medical equipment" + your city.
 Call the office and ask if they use independent delivery contractors.

 - Urgent care and specialty clinics: Clinics that draw blood on-site often need a courier to take specimens to the lab.
-They may not have one yet.
+Some of them don't even have one yet, and you showing up at the right time can land you a route.

-- MedSpeed, Promedical, STAT Courier, LabLogistics, Priority Express, and other regional medical courier companies all hire ICs.
+- MedSpeed, Promedical, STAT Courier, LabLogistics, Priority Express, and other regional medical courier companies all hire ICs regularly.

 - Check their "Careers" or "Drive with Us" page for contractor openings.

 Government agencies and large healthcare systems publish Requests for Proposals (RFPs) for medical courier services.
-These are larger contracts — usually requiring multiple vehicles — but the rates and stability are excellent.
+These are bigger contracts that usually require multiple vehicles, but the rates and stability are hard to beat.
+This is more for when you've grown a bit and have a small fleet.

 - Check your state's procurement or bidding website (e.g., WEBS in Washington State, BidNet, SAM.gov).